Latest mass missile attack kills at least six civilians in Ukraine and cuts off Zaporizhzhia NPP

-Russia launched its first mass missile attack since mid-February killing at least six people and causing blackouts across the country on March 9.
+Russia launched its first mass missile attack since mid-February, killing at least six people and causing blackouts across the country on March 9.

 It is the largest attack in months, with 81 missiles and eight drones targeting 10 regions, injuring at least seven people in the Kyiv, Lviv and Dnipropetrovsk regions.
 Tragically, one man was killed in Dnipropetrovsk and five people were killed in Lviv Oblast after a missile landed on a house in a residential area.